FAIR FIGHTING RULE #8: Say I’m Sorry

 Can you freely offer apologies, or will you apologize only if you were proven completely, utterly wrong?

-It can be very difficult to admit our contribution to a conflict.
-If we are honest, we will admit that we too have things for which we should repent.
+No one enjoys admitting his or her contribution to a conflict.
+But if we are honest, we will acknowledge our faults and strive to repent.
 Each of us are imperfect individuals trying to live in community, and we are bound to mess it up sometimes.
 We can hurt each other without even being aware of what we are doing.

 Apologizing requires humility, and apology cannot happen when we refuse to admit any portion of blame.